wigggles/opentxs/README.md

     ln -s ../../scripts/git_hooks/pre-push
     ln -s ../../scripts/git_hooks/pre-commit

 To check your code without pushing the following command can be used:

     git push -n

 ### Build Instructions

+OpenTransactions uses the CMake build system.
+The basic steps are

+    mkdir build
+    cd build
+    cmake ..
+    make
+    make install

+More detailed instructions are listed below

 #### Linux